-Recommendation letters should be written by professors who taught your classes (preferably science classes).
-Another good source of letters is supervisors of research projects you may have done in class or outside class.
+Recommendation letters should be written by professors who taught your classes (preferably science classes, especially those with laboratory components).
+If you have them, include letters from supervisors of research projects you may have done outside of class.

 Will my recommenders receive a request to submit their letter?

 No. We do not request letters.
 When you ask for recommendation letters, please tell your recommenders to submit letters directly to email@example.com.